LambdaSharp/ApiGateway-Challenge/README.md

     Be sure to `Deploy` the Api!
 Action drop down, `Deploy Api` on every change.

-   Chrome console will throw an error about if origin is not set (also see level 1 javascript hint): `Access-Control-Allow-Origin`
+   Chrome console will throw an error about if origin is not set (also see level 1 javascript hint): `Access-Control-Allow-Origin` or ``
-To understand and resolve this security issue it: https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-cors.html

    Check the CloudWatch for Lambda log events.

 </details>